Chicago-Kent College of Law,

 Adam Reis provides his clients with prompt, attentive legal services while maintaining transparency and focusing on innovative solutions to his clients’ needs.
 Adam primarily focuses on intellectual property litigation and arts and entertainment representation.
 His clients include individuals and companies spanning a wide array of industries, including automotive, garden statuary, and software as a service.
 Adam has litigated in several U.S. District Courts, the American Arbitration Association, and the International Trade Commission.
 His patent work has involved various technologies, such as dental appliances, video slot machines, winches, self-balancing smartboards, and automotive mirrors.
 Adam has successfully litigated several cases to favorable pre-trial resolution.
 In addition to litigation, he has represented clients in transactional matters on numerous occasions, including drafting a multi-million dollar IP asset purchase agreement and invalidity and non-infringement opinions for his clients.
 Adam has or is:

-- Helped secure a major victory for one of Irwin IP’s clients on summary judgment.
-At issue was whether an agreement adequately transferred ownership of intellectual property to Irwin IP’s client.
-In granting Irwin IP’s motion, Judge Gettleman of the United States District Court for the Northern District of Illinois held that the agreement was unambiguous and that the plain language of the agreement clearly supported Irwin IP’s position.
+- Helped obtain two major victories for one of Irwin IP’s clients on summary judgment.
+The first motion concerned whether an agreement adequately transferred ownership of intellectual property to Irwin IP’s client.
+A second motion secured summary judgment of trademark infringement, cybersquatting, and unfair competition.
 Adam’s role was crucial in drafting the summary judgment briefs;

 - Taken part in defeating a Fortune 50 company’s expedited attempt to enjoin Irwin IP’s client’s product for allegedly infringing patents touted as being the foundation of a billion-dollar-per-year business, and which had survived invalidity challenges in two prior litigations (where injunctions had been entered by the same judge handling the matter);